 The main differences are the display brightness, Touch Bar, microphone and speaker quality, two extra hours of battery life, and active cooling system that set the machines apart in favor of the MacBook Pro.
 For casual users, this means that the additional $300 to upgrade to a MacBook Pro may be difficult to justify, especially without knowing the exact performance benefits at this time.

 If you do want the best performance, battery life, display brightness, and speaker and microphone quality, the MacBook Pro is the better option.
-The MacBook Pro is therefore best current option for those who want the most out of their Apple Silicon laptop.
+The MacBook Pro is therefore the best current option for those who want the most out of their M1-based laptop.

 Likewise, users who intend to perform a lot of graphics-based tasks should skip the MacBook Air entirely and buy the MacBook Pro because the eight-core GPU MacBook Air configuration is only $50 less than the MacBook Pro.
 However, this is only the case if you don't need more than 256GB of storage, because a storage upgrade would further push up the MacBook Pro's price.

-While the performance difference in real terms between the two MacBooks is yet to be seen, the MacBook Air appears to be the best option for most users.
+While there is a small performance difference between the devices, the MacBook Air appears to be the best option for most users.
 The MacBook Air offers a compelling feature set at a more affordable $999 price.
-We will revisit this recommendation after we see real-world performance of the two machines.
-The new MacBook Air and Pro are available to order now.
+The MacBook Air and MacBook Pro are available to order now.